What is Creative Stash Quilting

 In addition to a sizable pile of stash fabric, you probably have a collection of fat quarters, too, not to mention a bag of scraps from prior projects.
 Stash quilting meshes these glorious treasure troves to transform your next quilt into a showstopper.
 Pull together all your scraps along with your coveted stash and fat quarters to see what magic happens.
 Beautiful color combinations will emerge.
 Before you know it, you’ll have more ideas than you can even begin to sew.
 Let your imagination go and get creative with Stash Quilting!

-Stash Quilting is Creative
+Easy Stash Quilting

 Stash Quilting offers a great option to use scrap fabrics.
 After making hundreds of quilts, I maintain a very healthy scrap pile.
 All my early scrap quilts were filled with tidy little strips and squares.
 Some were surrounded by lattice while others were simply joined together.
 Making each one brought back so many memories of the quilts I’d previously made.
 Especially heartfelt is the story behind each one.
 Whether it was the person the quilt was made for, where the fabric was acquired, or how the pattern was developed, I love each of them.